 to download the printable version: click on the image above to download the PDF calendar. print on heavy card stock (my favorite is epson premium presentation paper). punch a whole at the top to hang or simply stack.

-that means, that if you join before tuesday, you’ll still get all of mays’s content + june’s content as well-that’s two months for the price of one!
+that means, that if you join before thursday, july 2nd you’ll still get all of june’s content + july’s content as well-that’s two months for the price of one!

 plus more! being a member is tons of fun and we would love to have you join the family!